saowwapark/inCNV/README.md

 ```

 - **Installation:**
-  The installed inCNV on the localhost will then automatically send a request to get the data sources provided at https://github.com/saowwapark/inCNV-datasource in order to configure the initial database and other data sources of the system.
+  The installed inCNV on the localhost will automatically send a request to get the data sources provided at https://github.com/saowwapark/inCNV-datasource in order to generate initial databases and other data sources of the system.
 - **Updating annotations:**
-  inCNV will automatically update annotation databases provided at https://github.com/saowwapark/inCNV-datasource. inCNV will update only 'bio_grch37' and 'bio_grch38' schemas.
+  After [inCNV-datasource](https://github.com/saowwapark/inCNV-datasource) releases the new version, inCNV will automatically dowloand them and update annotation databases in the system. inCNV will update only 'bio_grch37' and 'bio_grch38' schemas.
 For inCNV schema which stores uploaded CNV result files, inCNV will keep it the same.
 - **Updating new version of inCNV:**
-  the data stored in databases will be kept the same.
+  The data stored in databases will remain the same. inCNV will update database only when new version of datasource is released.
 - **Uninstallation:**
   Users have to normally remove dockers and manually remove databases.